 You can practice assertiveness in daily scenarios that aren't overly uncomfortable.

-If someone in your office makes a political statement you disagree with, rather than keeping quiet, say something like, “That’s an interesting position, but here’s why I disagree with it.”
+If your boyfriend or girlfriend makes a political statement you disagree with, rather than keeping quiet, say something like, “That's an interesting position, but here's why I disagree with it.”

-When a friend asks what restaurant you want to go to, rather than saying, “I don’t care, you pick,” instead say, “Let’s try that new sushi place.”
+When your spouse asks what restaurant you want to go to, rather than saying, “I don't care, you pick,” instead say, “Let's try that new sushi place.”